cfug/dio/README.md

   /// the request will be perceived as successful; otherwise, considered as failed.
   ValidateStatus validateStatus;

   /// Custom field that you can retrieve it later in [Interceptor]、[Transformer] and the   [Response] object.
   Map<String, dynamic> extra;

-  /// Full path.
-  Uri uri;

   /// Custom Cookies
   Iterable<Cookie> cookies;